Yaoyuewang/Smart-home-security-system/README.md

 * Real-time clock (RTC) (Input): Provides time to manage the modes
 * LCD panel (Output): Displays current time, system mode, system messages, countdown for the alarm, and flashes warning messages when incorrect passwords are entered
 * Raspberry Pi 4 (Output): Sends notifications (texts/emails) and plays sound through a connected speaker
-* LEDs (Output): Simulates room occupancy or flashes when alarm is triggered
+* LEDs (Output): Simulates room occupancy or flashes when an alarm is triggered
-* Speaker (Output): Plays common household sounds and alarm sound when intruder is detected
+* Speaker (Output): Plays common household sounds and alarm sounds when an intruder is detected

 ## Pin Connections
 The microcontroller was used to interface all our hardware and software together.
 Below are the pin connections that we used.
 The connections marked with 🔴 must be placed in that specific pin while the other pins are flexible.